f5devcentral/f5-agility-labs-threat-stack/docs/class1/Threat_Stack_Cloud_Security_Platform.rst

 By selecting Alerts, you’ll see an organized list sorted by severity, number of occurrences, and time of occurrence.
 Our rules are generated in real-time and have a retention period of 365 days.
 This can help you better track the abnormal spikes of alerts and review the behaviors that caused the events.
 Additional UI details are defined below.

-* Tabs as focus areas: We narrowed in on the well-known concept of browser tabs as focus areas, with in-built default tabs and the ability for customers to create and save their own tabs.
+* **Tabs as focus areas**: We narrowed in on the well-known concept of browser tabs as focus areas, with in-built default tabs and the ability for customers to create and save their own tabs.
 Each tab can be customized to match the originating rulesets and/or originating servers (EC2 tags).

-* Live alert loading: The Alerts page displays alerts as they come in.
+* **Live alert loading**: The Alerts page displays alerts as they come in.
 It does not delay the loading of alerts coming into the Threat Stack Cloud Security PlatformⓇ (CSP).

-* Search on alert titles: All tabs have a "Filter by Title" search field.
+* **Search on alert titles**: All tabs have a "Filter by Title" search field.
 Results appear as the users type in the words in the search bar.

 .. attention::
  **Challenge 4** – *Investigate an Alert*
- * Let’s put our Security Analyst hats on and start developing context surrounding the Alerts activity.
+ Let’s put our Security Analyst hats on and start developing context surrounding the Alerts activity.

- * First let’s start by selecting any Alert.
+ First let’s start by selecting any Alert.
    * View in **Group View**
    * View in **List View**
    * View **Alert Context**